Frequently Asked Questions

 Yes.
 We have over 60,000 historic records of age rating decisions made since 1 January 1913.
 Early films are noted in film registers and paper files date from around the late 1950s onwards.
 We make files for content over 20 years old available for research purposes.

-If you would like to view any of our records you can apply to do so here.
+If you would like to view any of our records, please get in touch with us at firstname.lastname@example.org as our building is currently closed.
 Please include a list of the film titles you would like to research and their release dates.

 Our Compliance Officers come from a wide variety of backgrounds.
 They tend to be graduates, but this is not always the case.
 No specific qualifications are required, however experience in relevant areas such as media regulation, law or child development is important.